Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Missing data models for three-way incomplete tables

 C2.
 MAR for $Y_{1}$ (missing mechanism depends on $Y_{2}$) :

 C3.
 MAR for $Y_{1}$ (missing mechanism depends on $Y_{3}$) :

 C4.
 MCAR for $Y_{1}$ :

-Note that for each of the above models, there is an association term between a variable and its missing indicator if the missing mechanism is NMAR for that variable (for example, the term $\lambda_{Y_{1}R}(i,r)$ in Model C1), between a variable and some other missing indicator if the missing mechanism is MAR for that variable (for example, the term $\lambda_{Y_{2}R}(j,r)$ in Model C2) and none if the missing mechanism is MCAR for a variable (for example, $\lambda_{Y_{1}R}(i,r)$, $\lambda_{Y_{2}R}(j,r)$ and $\lambda_{Y_{3}R}(k,r)$ are absent in Model C4).
+Note that for each of the above models, there is an association term between a variable and its missing indicator if the missing mechanism is NMAR for that variable (for example, the term $\lambda_{Y_{1}R}(i,r)$ in Model C1), between its missing indicator and some other variable if the missing mechanism is MAR for that variable (for example, the term $\lambda_{Y_{2}R}(j,r)$ in Model C2) and none if the missing mechanism is MCAR for a variable (for example, $\lambda_{Y_{1}R}(i,r)$, $\lambda_{Y_{2}R}(j,r)$ and $\lambda_{Y_{3}R}(k,r)$ are absent in Model C4).
 This follows from the definitions of the missing mechanisms.